Falconry In Tennessee

-- Interested parties must complete a no fee peregrine falcon application.
-Such application must be completed and postmarked no later than midnight on the second Wednesday of August each year.
+- Interested parties must complete a no-fee peregrine falcon application.
+Such an application must be completed and postmarked no later than midnight on August 15th each year.

 - All applications will be entered in a random draw to select the permit(s) available for peregrine falcon take in Tennessee.
 Permit drawing will be held on the last Wednesday of August each year.